Deep-ii/urban-city-analysis-ML/README.md

 We have take Three real World Problem That Help Model to analyze urban city

-You have to Download dataset and than you have to call that dataset Into my providing model happy Learning!!!
+You have to Download dataset and than you have to call that dataset Into my providing model you can see Model document file in that I have Mentioned which problem is best suited for that model

+happy Learning!!!